 “What we’re about is a chef-driven celebration of food,” said Verkaik.
 “We set out to create a European-style, open-air perishable market with the goal of having the best butcher shop, scratch bakery, fisherman’s wharf, farm-stand produce and house-made deli all under one roof.
 We create everything in-house from scratch rather than just resell what vendors sell us.
 We’re helping the consumer cook and eat better.”

-The spacious market features a number of glassed-in work stations where Standard staff members can be observed making sauces and dips, baking bread and pies, and cutting fresh fish and meat.
+The spacious market feature a number of glassed-in work stations where Standard staff members can be observed making sauces and dips, baking bread and pies, and cutting fresh fish and meat.

 “The open-kitchen concept is important to us,” Verkaik said.
 “You can see our chefs, where our product comes from and how it is processed.
 The term ‘high-quality convenience’ is usually an oxymoron.
 Our model is a hybrid, and we create an audience for the product, expertly preparing it for the customer’s benefit.”
 Verkaik calls this “food theater.”